deliveryhero/hfc-pubsub/README.md

 ### Binding Subscriber and Publisher role

 To automatically have a Publisher,Subscriber role attached to your dead letters you need to add `PROJECT_NUMBER` in the env list.
-If this `PROJECT_NUMBER` isn't available in env then it'll not assign the above roles.
+If this `PROJECT_NUMBER` isn't available in env then it'll use `GOOGLE_CLOUD_PUB_SUB_PROJECT_ID` to fetch it.
 Binding the above policies don't require current subscriptions to be deleted.
-Just specifying `PROJECT_NUMBER` will bind the roles to dead letter.

 To find out project number through CLI use the commands below: